 Drama and Theatre Head of Department: Mr J Johnson Exam Board: Edexcel The course develops practical, creative and communication skills in almost equal measure.
 You will extend your ability to create drama and theatre, either in a performing or theatre designing role.
-You will also be required to write about drama and to develop your powers of analysis to become an informed critic and to think as a Director, Performer and Designer, The course will involve taking part in drama productions, as well as studying plays and playwrights.
+You will also be required to write about drama and to develop your powers of analysis to become an informed critic and to think as a Director, Performer and Designer.
+The course will involve taking part in drama productions, as well as studying plays and playwrights.
 Pupils successfully completing the course will have a thorough understanding of drama and theatre, highly developed analytical and creative skills and an ability to communicate effectively with others.
 There is an academic rigour to the A Level, with elements of History, European literature and Philosophy explored alongside practical work.
 The course will teach you excellent teamwork, resilience and leadership skills that employers and university admissions tutors look for in candidates.
 Topics The course is divided in to three components.

 Component 1: Devising Performance or Theatre Design and Portfolio, worth 40%.
 Component 2: Text in Performance.
 Practical Performance or Theatre Design exam, worth 20%.
 Component 3: Theatre Makers in Practice.
 Written exam worth 40%, Write as a Director, Performer, Designer and Audience member, 2hr 30 mins Who does well Pupils who do well at this subject have studied an arts/performance based subject at GCSE (Drama, Art, Music, Performing Arts and/or Dance).
 They have a passion for performance or design, enjoy theatre and film and creating their own work.
 Working with others but the ability to be an independent thinker is also important.
 Future From my previous teaching of A Level Drama and Theatre Studies, students have progressed to study: Drama and English, Fashion Design, History, Event Management, Photography, Drama and Theatre Performance, Music, Politics and Economics, Musical Theatre, Teaching, English Literature, Acting, Theatre Studies, Drama and Spanish, Stage Management, Theatre Design (Costume/Lighting/Sound), Sports Science, Medicine.
 Others have progressed to study at Drama schools such as RADA, Royal Welsh College of Music and Drama, The American Academy, GSA, Guildhall, LAMDA.
-Drama and Theatre is being offered as a new A Level option from September 2024 and is subject to a satisfactory quorum of pupils wishing to take the subject.